isb-cgc/readthedocs/docs/source/sections/DataExplorer.rst

 Data Explorer
 *************

 Cohorts are a way of creating custom groupings of the samples and/or cases that you are interested in analyzing further.
+Selecting the Data Explorer menu option on the ISB-CGC Home screen, will display the below screen.
+You will able to use the available filters to create a cohort, without logging into the ISB-CGC Web Application.

 You may frequently re-use a cohort in multiple analyses.
 Creating a "saved cohort" allows you to do this.
 If you have any existing saved cohorts, they will appear here for you to view, edit and share.

 Create a New Cohort
 ###################